Canada

 Greg McLean

-Greg McLean is a Canadian politician serving as the Member of Parliament for Calgary Centre, having been first elected in 2019.
-Before entering federal politics, he spent two decades as a financial professional and investment manager, and previously served as an advisor to federal Cabinet Ministers.
-In Parliament, McLean has focused his legislative work on natural resources, finance, and fiscal policy.
-He is a vocal critic of the current government's carbon taxation and emissions policies, advocating for economic growth and fiscal responsibility.
+Greg McLean is a Canadian politician serving as the Member of Parliament for Calgary Centre, having first been elected in the 2019 federal election.
+Before entering politics, he spent two decades as a financial professional, working as a Chartered Investment Manager and advisor to federal Cabinet Ministers.
+In Parliament, McLean has focused on natural resources and finance, frequently criticizing the Trudeau government's carbon taxation and emissions policies.
+He has served on various committees, including those for Natural Resources, Finance, and Citizenship and Immigration, while consistently advocating for fiscal responsibility and private investment.

 EducationUniversity of Alberta (Bachelor of Commerce); Richard Ivey School of Business at the University of Western Ontario (MBA)